2002 Australian Grand Prix: Race

 The weather at the start was dry and overcast with the air temperature between 15 and 18 C and the track temperature from 20 to 23 C. Sato drove the spare Jordan EJ12 car set up for his teammate Fisichella; after warm-up Jordan fixed an electrical problem that rendered its clutch inoperable.
 Before the race commenced at 14:00 local time before a crowd of 127,000 for 58 laps over a distance of 307.594 km, Frentzen and Bernoldi stalled their stationary cars; marshals and mechanics extricated them to the pit lane.

 Ralf Schumacher made contact with the rear of Barrichello's car and retired with heavy car damage at the start of the race.

 Ralf Schumacher used the outside grip to pass Michael Schumacher for second place and challenge Barrichello's heavily fuelled Ferrari for the lead.
-As Michael Schumacher turned left to get the greatest possible approach into Brabham Corner, his teammate Barrichello switched lanes twice to try to prevent Ralf Schumacher, who responded by going to the centre in anticipation that momentum would give him the lead.
-Barrichello braked early for Brabham turn, catching out Ralf Schumacher, who struck the rear of Barrichello's car at about 240 km/h.
-He launched over the Ferrari, grazed Barrichello's helmet, careened 100 m and rested against the tyre wall in the run-off area upright.
+As Michael Schumacher turned left to get the greatest possible approach into Brabham Corner, his teammate Barrichello switched lanes twice to try to prevent Ralf Schumacher, who responded by going to the centre in between the two Ferraris in anticipation that momentum would give him the lead.
+Barrichello braked early for Brabham turn, catching out Ralf Schumacher in the braking area, who struck the rear of Barrichello's car at about 240 km/h.
+He launched over the Ferrari with all four wheels off the racing surface, grazed Barrichello's helmet, careened 100 m and rested against the tyre wall in the run-off area upright.
 When Barrichello's back wing was removed, his car spun broadside to a halt, causing an eight-car accident.
 His teammate Michael Schumacher and Räikkönen drove onto the grass to avoid a collision, as Massa cut the inside of the corner, and speared into Fisichella, the momentum collected Massa's teammate Heidfeld and further causing Button, Panis and McNish to get caught up in the incident.
-Villeneuve, Salo, Webber, Irvine, de la Rosa, Yoong and Sato weaved through the crash scene.
-Barrichello and Ralf Schumacher were unhurt.
+Villeneuve, Salo, Webber, Irvine, De la Rosa, Yoong and Sato weaved through the crash scene.
+Barrichello and Ralf Schumacher were unhurt, and oil was laid on the track between turns one and three.